 NRS is a brand built for the river.
 The hood and neck gaiter protect your neck and head from burns — especially useful if, as our commerce editor notes, hair loss has begun to creep up on you.
 But the neck gaiter, in particular, is what makes this the best sun shirt if you’re on the water.
 When rafting or paddleboarding, you tend to spend extended periods of time facing the same direction, so reflected sunlight can toast the back of your neck.
 This sun protection shirt is also made with fast-drying fabrics in case you do opt to take a plunge.
 And the poly-spandex blend is made from 100 percent recycled materials.

-The best sun protective shirts for hiking and general travel
+The best women-specific sun protective shirts

 If you’re thinking about buying a women’s sun protection shirt, Suzie recommends the UPF ultra-light hoodie, made for summer.
 “I’m quite pale, and since most fabrics don’t offer much sun protection, I love having a UPF 50 shirt to toss on when the sun is bearing down,” she says.
 “I was recently on a boat where I wore my FreeFly shirt most of the time, taking it off for photos for about 15 minutes.
 And what happened?
 My shoulder in the sun got fried, but everything that was covered with the shirt isn’t even tanned.”
 She also likes the straight-but-not-fitted cut, and the fact that they’re made with a renewable, zero-chemical material: bamboo.